Janteloven's Story

 He was known as a kind, nonjudgemental and humble man, and found new beginnings and contentment in the magic of friendships and connections with the River communities.
 So well-known was this quiet, kind Norwegian, a television series capturing his ways was made in the 1980s starring Sigrid Thornton and Jon English - All the Rivers Run.

-Kylie Fergusen, the great grandaughter of Ole, established Janteloven to continue the tradition of supporting her community based on these ideals.
+Kylie Fergusen, the great grandaughter of Ole, established Janteloven to continue the tradition of supporting communities through training and through mental health support and therapy, based on these ideals.

 About Kylie Fergusen -